/shethepeople/media/media_files/2025/04/29/mOHdabzZAn0Fo2s96fSN.png)

 Rukmini Devi Arundale

 Rukmini Devi was a reputed Indian classical dancer and choreographer of Bharatnatyam.
 She founded the Kalakshetra Foundation in Chennai.
-Her father was involved with the theosophical society and soon the young girl too followed the same.
-Eventually her interest in theosophy led her to marry fellow British theosophist, the Dr. George Arundale.
-Along with her husband she traveled all around the world meeting other theosophists and sharing ideas.
-Inspired by the famous Russian ballerina Anna Pavlova, she decided to discover traditional Indian dance forms and began learning Bharatnatyam and eventually founded an academy of dance and music.
-She played a vital role in popularizing Bharatnatyam all over the world.
+Her father was involved with the Theosophical Society, and soon the young girl too followed the same.
+Eventually, her interest in theosophy led her to marry fellow British theosophist Dr. George Arundale.
+Along with her husband, she travelled all around the world meeting other theosophists and sharing ideas.
+Inspired by the famous Russian ballerina Anna Pavlova, she decided to learn Bharatnatyam and eventually founded an academy of dance and music.
+She played a vital role in popularising Bharatnatyam all over the world.
 In 1956, Rukmini Devi was awarded the Padma Bhushan for her contribution towards the classical art form.

 Shovana Narayan